ministryofjustice/laa-amend-a-claim/src/e2e/README.md

 8. Use a different authenticator app (e.g. Authy) and finish the setup
 9. Change default sign-in method to "App based authentication or hardware token - code"

+## Writing a test

+Each test class extends `BaseTest`, and must override the implementation of `inserts`.
+This defines the data that will be inserted into the database before each test inside that class.

+Here, the order is important.
+For example, we cannot insert a claim into the database without a corresponding submission.

+Therefore, when defining these inserts, the following order should be followed:
+1. Bulk submission
+2. Submission (requires a bulk submission ID)
+3. Claim (requires a submission ID)
+4. Claim summary fee (requires a claim ID)
+5. Calculated fee detail (requires a claim ID and claim summary fee ID)

+After each test has been executed, the `AfterEach` hook:
+1. Deletes any assessments that were created
+2. Iterates back through the inserts in reverse order to delete the seeded data from the database (note again that the order is important here).

+The insert classes define a list of parameters that will be substituted into the wildcards (`?`) inside the [SQL files](/test/resources/fixtures/db/claims).
+Additional wildcards and parameters can be added as needed.

 ## Run all E2E tests

 `./e2e.sh`